Author – Manasdeep

 Testing for PA-DSS Compliant Applications

-PA-DSS validated applications do not need to be tested.
+PA-DSS validated applications do not need to be tested under the Penetration Test Guidance document v1.0.
 However, the implementation of the application does need to be tested.

 D. Testing for Web Application